 The DMS is an electronic sign capable of displaying more than one message, which is changeable manually, by remote control, or by automatic control.
-The DMS should be positioned and illuminated to be readable from the roadway.
 The DMS is intended primarily to advise approaching motorists of freeway conditions, such as road construction or a traffic incident ahead, so that they can take appropriate action.
+In some instances the DMS could be used to display other messages, such as AMBER Alerts or traveler information related to special events, emergencies, and incidents impacting mobility and safety.
 A DMS generally displays messages that can be selected or modified by electronic means from a TMC or other central command location.
-As such, system designs utilizing DMS must also include designs for a communication infrastructure that supports remote control of the sign from a central location.
+As such, system designs utilizing DMS must also include designs for a communication infrastructure that supports this remote control capability.